-1. Credit Courses - Courses numbered 1-99 are designated as credit courses.
-A credit course is part of an approved educational program.
-The credit awarded by College of the Desert for completion of the course is accepted as completion of a portion of an appropriate educational sequence leading to an Associate Degree or Baccalaureate Degree by the University of California, the California State University and Colleges, or an accredited independent college or university.

-2. Non-Credit Courses - Courses numbered 100 and above are designed for adults who are not candidates for graduation and work in such courses is not applicable toward graduation.
+- 1. Credit Courses Courses numbered 1-99 are credit courses.
+A credit course is a part of an approved educational program.
+The credit awarded by College of the Desert for completion of the course is accepted as a completion of a portion of an appropriate educational sequence leading to an Associate Degree or Baccalaureate Degree by the University of California, the California State University and Colleges, or an accredited independent college or university.
+Courses 1-49 are largely applicable toward baccalaureate degrees.
+Some courses numbered from 50-99 are selectively approved for transfer by the two state public systems. - 2.
+Non-Credit Courses Courses numbered 100 and above are designed for adults who are not candidates for graduation and work in such courses is not applicable toward graduation.
 Non-Credit courses, except for those in Developmental Education, are not listed in this catalog, but will be printed in the Schedule of Classes and distributed throughout the district several weeks before the opening of classes each semester.